Israeli court orders boy in custody fight returned to Italy

-JERUSALEM (AP) — An Israeli court has ordered a 6-year-old boy who survived a cable car crash in Italy to be returned to his relatives there amid a bitter custody battle between them and his family in Israel.
+TEL AVIV, Israel (AP) — An Israeli court Monday ordered a 6-year-old boy who survived a cable car crash in Italy to be returned to his relatives there, who have been locked in a bitter custody battle with family members in Israel.

-The court on Monday ordered Eitan Biran returned to “the place of his normal residence, which is Italy."
-It ordered his grandfather, who had flown him to Israel against the wishes of his family members in Italy, to pay around $20,000 in expenses and attorney fees.
+The court ordered Eitan Biran returned to “the place of his normal residence, which is Italy."
+It ordered his grandfather, who had brought him to Israel against the wishes of his family members in Italy, to pay around $20,000 in expenses and attorney fees.

 Biran’s parents and younger sibling were among 14 killed in May when a cable car slammed into a mountainside in northern Italy.
 He has been the focus of a custody battle between his maternal grandparents in Israel and his paternal relatives in Italy.